mschauer/SDE.jl/doc/index.rst

 *Diffusion*
    Generate Ito processes and diffusions

-*SdeNonparBayes*
+*NonparBayes*
    Nonparametrically estimate the drift of a diffusion

 *Schauder*
-   Provides rudimentary finite element methods and Schauder basis for SdeNonparBayes
+   Provides rudimentary finite element methods and Schauder basis for NonparBayes

 *Lyap*
    Computes the solution of the continuous Lyapunov equation, useful for the generation of linear processes